hupili/min-mac-app/README.md

    * Modify `Contents/MacOS/main.sh` accordingly so that it invokes your executables.
    You may want to put other resources in the same folder to make it more like a package.

+Before any modification, you can try `open my.app` from CLI to test whether it works.
+It should open [this project repo](https://github.com/hupili/min-mac-app/) with your default browser.

 ## Case Study

 JabRef is my current favourite reference manager.